Jesusita en Chihuahua (film)

 Jesusita en Chihuahua is a 1942 film directed and written by René Cardona.
 Zacarías Gómez Urquiza was assistant director.
 Also starring in the film are Susana Guízar, René Cardona himself and it is Pedro Infante's first starring role.
-This film is the first that Infante is not only credited for singing, but he sings the title song, Jesusita en Chihuahua, as well.
-In his previous movie however, En un burro tres baturros, Infante was cast as an extra but collaborated by singing in place of Carlos López Moctezuma.
+This film is the first that Infante is not only credited for singing, but he sings the title song "Jesusita en Chihuahua".
+In his previous film however, En un burro tres baturros, Infante was cast as an extra but collaborated by singing in place of Carlos López Moctezuma.

 Plot

-Valentín Terrazas (Infante) and Felipe González (Cardona) are candidates in an election for president in a fictional town in the state of Chihuahua that involves a shoot out between the two candidates, Valentín and Felipe.
-Valentín is injured in the shoot out, having been shot in the left arm and Jesusita, takes Valentín to the home of Tula Tulares de Tulancingo (Roldán) and Tula's daughter, Teresa Marroquín (Cora).
+Valentín Terrazas and Felipe González are candidates in an election for president in a fictional town in the state of Chihuahua that involves a shoot out between the two candidates, Valentín and Felipe.
+Valentín is injured in the shoot out, having been shot in the left arm and Jesusita, takes Valentín to the home of Tula Tulares de Tulancingo and Tula's daughter, Teresa Marroquín.
 Valentín wakes up with the three women standing near him, he is unhappy that Jesusita brought him to that particular house, but he's most unhappy that Teresa is engaged to be married to Felipe.

 Valentín discovers that Macario has been sending flowers to Teresa in Valentín's name for several days without his knowledge which causes Teresa and her mother to visit Felipe's hacienda, where Jesusita lives and works.
 Teresa gives Jesusita a gown to wear at an upcoming party, and asks Jesusita why she doesn't dress like a woman and tells her she should dress more feminine or she'll never find a man.
 Jesusita rushes out of the room on the verge of tears.
 Before going in to dinner, Jesusita overhears Felipe tell Teresa and Tula that she should've been born a man because of the way she acts, but also says he envies her for her strength of character.
 He also says he doesn't think she will ever fall in love, and that's not who she is.
 Jesusita is again brought to tears, and while alone in her room decides to dress up for the party.

 Felipe and Jesusita go to a canteen, another woman takes an interest in Felipe and wants to sit with them.
 Jesusita becomes jealous and eventually punches the woman, knocking her out.
 Later Felipe chastises Jesusita for her behavior and calls her a "butch" which causes her to cry.
 Felipe apologizes and she asks him not to call her that again.